JuliaLang/julia/doc/manual/modules.rst

        # or move the assignment into the runtime:
        __init__() = global mystdout = Base.STDOUT #= also works =#

-Several additional restrictions are placed on the operations that can be done while compiling code to help the user avoid other wrong-behavior situations:
+Several additional restrictions are placed on the operations that can be done while precompiling code to help the user avoid other wrong-behavior situations:

 1. Calling ``eval`` to cause a side-effect in another module.
-   This will also cause a warning to be emitted when the incremental compile flag is set.
+   This will also cause a warning to be emitted when the incremental precompile flag is set.

 2. ``global const`` statements from local scope after ``__init__()`` has been started (see issue #12010 for plans to add an error for this)

-3. Replacing a module (or calling ``workspace()``) is a runtime error while doing an incremental compile.
+3. Replacing a module (or calling ``workspace()``) is a runtime error while doing an incremental precompile.

 A few other points to be aware of: